jeremycurny/notes/files/AWS/EC2/LAP_server.md

-# Installing a LAP server (Linux, Apache, PHP) on EC2 instance and Vhosts
+# Installing a LAP server on EC2 instance
+Linux, Apache, PHP on AWS EC2

 ## Initialization